 Christmas Shutdown Period in Contracts

-Each contract may vary as to how the Christmas Shutdown Period will affect timeframes imposed on the parties, however we have set out a few key things to look out for:
+Each contract may vary as to how the Christmas Shutdown Period will affect timeframes imposed on the parties, however we have set out below a few key things to look for.

 Days/Business Days/Working Days